medizininformatik-initiative/BaseTRACE/MII_Information.md

 #### Use Case From knowledge to action – support for molecular tumour boards
 In the context of tumours, precision medicine is already very advanced.
 Many tumours can now be identified by driver mutations, and therefore treated in a targeted way.
 Moreover, clinical information, images, and molecular/genetic test results are compiled and shared via molecular tumour board meetings to aid interdisciplinary decision-making.
 MIRACUM will develop innovative IT solutions to improve quality assurance, data processing, data integration and information research that is required between high-throughput genetic analyses and treatment decisions.
 Additionally, hospitals will benefit from efficient data-visualisation tools that help them choose the right therapies.
 ## Projects of the MII
+In general, in the MII you distingush between 3 kinds of projects: "Modul-2b-Projekte", "Modul-3-Projekte" & "Digitale FortschrittsHubs Gesundheit".
+In  this chapter, all projects are shortly described
+### Modul-2b-Projekte
+#### baseTraCE
+#### DSF
+#### EVA4MII
+#### FDPG-plus
+#### fit4translation
+#### MII_NUM
+#### SU-TermServ
+#### TRANSIT
+### Modul-3-Projekte
+#### ACRIBiS
+This use case, coordinated by the University Hospital Bonn, brings together 15 research institutions to advance the digitalisation of health research in Germany.
+The project, called "ACRIBiS", focuses on further developing risk assessment for cardiovascular diseases by integrating clinical information and biosignals such as ECG data using modern IT methods.
+The goal is to improve prevention, diagnostics and therapy, as well as to provide individualised risk information to patients, with standardised data collection and innovative technologies playing a key role.
+#### CALM-QE
+#### EyeMatics
+In this use case, clinical data of patients who have received intravitreal surgical drug application (IVOM) for the treatment of eye diseases are collected and analysed from different clinics in Germany.
+The project aims to identify characteristic features of these eye diseases and to investigate the outcome during IVOM therapy by using statistical methods and artificial intelligence.
+The collaboration between university hospitals and rollout partners enables a multicentre evaluation of "real-world" data and should help to personalise and improve patient care in ophthalmology.
+#### GeMTeX
+/
+#### INTERPOLAR
+/
+#### OMI
+/
+#### PCOR-MII
+This use case addresses the increasing prevalence of chronic diseases of older people and develops a multidimensional disease management that improves the patient's quality of life.
+The patient's perspective will be included to enable individualised treatments.
+The PCOR-MII project aims to establish digital recording of patient-reported outcomes in clinics and to link these with other medical information in order to research therapy success.
+It focuses on clinical scenarios such as anorexia nervosa, persistent somatic symptoms and follow-up after kidney transplantation to advance the care of patients with chronic diseases.
+#### PM4Onco
+#### PrivateAIM
+#### RISK PRINCIPE
+The use case focuses on predicting and controlling nosocomial infections, i.e. hospital-acquired infections, which is a significant problem in high-income countries.
+The project plans to develop a (semi-)automated surveillance system and create patient-based risk profiles to improve the effectiveness of infection prevention.
+Different data sources will be evaluated and a holistic approach will be taken in cooperation with medical institutions, the RKI and other partners.
+#### Somnolink
 ### Digitale ForschrittsHubs Gesundheit ![](https://pad.gwdg.de/uploads/fe7b5ba2-5067-40dd-871f-49d5479d2107.png)
 The Digitale FortschrittsHubs Gesundheit, funded by the Federal Ministry of Education and Research, are established to boost digital innovations in medical care and to use regional health data to improve care concepts and therapies.
 These hubs work closely with various health care facilities, research institutions and health insurance companies to share and use data together.
 Their goals include optimising cardiovascular disease care, predicting and targeting therapy after intensive care, improving cancer follow-up, creating a digital ecosystem for research and therapy, data flow between urban and rural areas, and general improving the quality of care in rural areas.
 #### CAEHR: Optimise care for people with cardiovascular diseases